Actipro/WPF-Controls/Documentation/topics/themes/windowchrome.md

 ### Backdrop in the Title Bar

 The attached `WindowChrome.IsTitleBarBackdropAllowed` property (set on the `Window` instance) determines if a backdrop can be rendered in the title bar area of a window.
-This attached property is set by the current theme, but can be overridden on the `Window` instance.
+This attached property is set by the current theme but can be overridden on the `Window` instance.
 While most themes allow backdrops to be rendered in the title bar, by default, themes with accented title bar backgrounds do not.

 ## Title Bar Text Display